oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Implementations based on serialization-specific code interoperate with those using an IM serialization library, allowing developers to use either approach.

 # 3 JADN Types
 JADN core types are defined in terms of the characteristics they provide to applications.
-For example, the Map type does not guarantee that elements will not be reordered.
-An application that implements Map using an order-preserving variable type must interoperate with applications that do not preserve element order.
+The mechanisms defined by an IM library to represent instances of these types within an application constitute an application programming interface (API).
+JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats -- any programming mechanisms and any data formats that exhibit the behavior required of a type are interchangeable and interoperable.
+For example, the Map type does not guarantee that element order is preserved.
+Map implementations based on an order-preserving variable type are required to interoperate with those that are not.

 ###### Table 3-1.
 JADN Types